caerphoto/simpletreeview/README.md

 the classes `stv-expanded` and `stv-collapsed` are simply toggled on and off on the node’s element instead.

-Within the node `div` or `li` element there are the following:
+Within the node `div` or `li` element there are the following, in this order:

-- A `label` with class `stv-label`: depending on whether you specify `HTMLLabels: true` or not when creating the tree, contains either an HTML text node representing the node’s `label` property, or the node’s `label` property inserted directly as HTML.
+- A `span` with class `stv-expander`: clicking this toggles the `stv-expanded` and `stv-collapsed` classes, as explained above.

 - A `span` with class `stv-checkbox`: clicking this toggles the selection state of the node.

-- A `span` with class `stv-expander`: clicking this toggles the `stv-expanded` and `stv-collapsed` classes, as explained above.
+- A `label` with class `stv-label`: depending on whether you specify `HTMLLabels: true` or not when creating the tree, contains either an HTML text node representing the node’s `label` property, or the node’s `label` property inserted directly as HTML.

 - A `ul` with class `stv-child-list`: container for the elements of the node’s children.